-The king was unimpressed.
+The King was unimpressed.
 “And why should I care what the time is?” he asked.
 “A King does exactly what he wants when he wants.
 It is for others to hang around and await my pleasure.
 Next!”

 Third and last, the Persian inventor took his turn.
 He too kissed the ground.
-The king looked down from his throne “I hope for the sake of your neck that you have something novel to show me.”
+The King looked down from his throne.
+“I hope for the sake of your neck that you have something novel to show me.”

-The Persian held his palms to the sky, swiveled his eyes, and said.
-“You shall, my Lord, shortly behold the greatest marvel of our age….
+The Persian held his palms to the sky, swivelled his eyes, and said: “You shall, my Lord, shortly behold the greatest marvel of our age….
 If God be willing.”
 He snapped his fingers and six slaves shoved and heaved a large object into the royal courtyard.
 It was covered by a cloth, but one could see that it had the shape of something like a horse.
 Noticing its form, the Greek inventor slipped quietly away, for he feared that trouble would follow shortly.

 “Well, what is it?
 Show me!” commanded the King impatiently.
 The inventor whisked away the cover and revealed a black statue of a horse.
 No gold glistened.
 No diamond sparkled.
 It was made of that dark, solid, and extremely heavy African wood known as ebony.

-“And what is the point of this ugly object?” asked the king somewhat impatiently.
+“And what is the point of this ugly object?” asked the King somewhat impatiently.

 “Allow me to demonstrate,” replied the inventor.
 And with surpassing agility, for he was not in the first flush of youth, he jumped onto an upturned box and then onto the horse’s back.
-His finger twiddled a nob in the back of its neck, and the horse immediately took off into the air.
+His finger twiddled a knob in the back of its neck, and the horse immediately took off into the air.
 It climbed steeply up above the heads of the gasping spectators and completed three airy circles in the sky before descending gently back to the lawn.
 The Persian Inventor jumped off the horse and again threw himself onto the ground before the throne.
 This time, King Sabur, Shah of Persia, could not help but marvel and be amazed.
 He clapped his hands in congratulation and exclaimed:

 “By Allah the omnipotent, our Lord and benefactor, who created all living things and who feeds them with meat and drink – you spoke the truth when you said that you had a wonder worthy of our gaze.
 I must have that horse.
 Name your price oh inventor.
 Whatever you lust after, speak its name, and it shall be yours.”

 The inventor replied: ‘Truly, or Lord, this horse shall take its rider wheresoever he commands.
 It shall cover the journey of a year in a single day.”

-“Yes, yes yes, I believe your words, for I have seen this marvel with my own eyes” said the King.
+“Yes, yes yes, I believe your words, for I have seen this marvel with my own eyes,” said the King.
 “What is your price?”

-“My invention is worthy of the highest price,” went on the inventor, somewhat nervously, “I crave, Oh munificent Lord, nothing less than the hand of your daughter, the princess, in marriage.”
+“My invention is worthy of the highest price,” went on the inventor, somewhat nervously, “I crave, Oh munificent Lord, nothing less than the hand of your daughter, the Princess, in marriage.”

 “Oh fee oh fie – Am I to marry this creature?
 His hair is frosted, his eyebrows are mangy, his beard and mustaches are stained, his eyes are red and goggling, his nose is like an eggplant, his lower lip is drooping, his teeth are knocked out – in short he is a brute, a monster, the ugliest ogre of our age.”

 Then she went back into her room, lay down on the floor, rubbed dust into her hair, tore her clothes, and kicked and wailed.
 Her brother was filled with pity and fury.
-He ran down to find the king.
+He ran down to find the King.

-“Oh father,” he pleaded, “I fear you have been greatly deceived.
+“Oh Father,” he pleaded.
+“I fear you have been greatly deceived.
 This trickster’s flying horse is nothing more than an illusion – the sort you can see in the market place any day.
 His art is not invention but hypnotism.
 He has made fools of our eyes.”

 “What say you?” said the King turning to the inventor.

-“Magnificent lord and master,” he replied.
-“I invite the prince to mount the horse and see for himself what power it holds, for to experience for oneself is to believe.”
+“Magnificent Lord and Master,” he replied.
+“I invite the Prince to mount the horse and see for himself what power it holds, for to experience for oneself is to believe.”

 “Ha!
 It’s useless!” he cried.

 But the inventor looked up and said: “My Lord, feel under the horse’s main.
 There is a little screw there.
 Turn it to the right and behold the wonder of the horse.”

-“By He who rules the Universe bring him back, for he is my one and only son.”
+“By he who rules the Universe bring him back, for he is my one and only son.”

 When the King heard these words he was overcome with sore rage.
 He took off his crown and threw it on the ground.
 He called for the guards to take the inventor down to the dungeons and clap him in irons.
-While the trickster languished there, the king shut the doors of his palace and gave way to mourning and grief.
-The news soon spread around the town that the King’s son was gone for ever, and all the people wept and cried, for he was a popular prince, and besides, it was risky if you were not seen to join in the general grieving.
+While the trickster languished there, the King shut the doors of his palace and gave way to mourning and grief.
+The news soon spread around the town that the King’s son was gone forever, and all the people wept and cried, for he was a popular Prince, and besides, it was risky if you were not seen to join in the general grieving.

 So much for the people who were left behind on the ground.
-But the prince soared on through the sky, the wind rushing through the air.
+But the Prince soared on through the sky, the wind rushing through the air.
 At first he felt the damp cold of the clouds, but as he drew closer to the sun, he began to feel its heat.

 “Surely the sage set me on a course to burn me up!” he said to himself.
 “He wished to destroy me because I opposed his marriage to my sister and I openly questioned his wisdom.
 But I am not dead yet.
 There is no majesty and there is no might greater than Allah the glorious.
 If He is willing, I shall discover how to bring this machine to land.”

 And he felt under the main and found another pin.
 He could not be quite sure what would happen if he turned it.
 Perhaps the horse would turn a somersault and tip him to his death.
 There was trepidation in his heart as he tried it.
 But lo! the flying horse ceased its ascent and began to level off.
-For the next hour the prince experimented with the controls, making his horse climb and descend, and turn this way and that.
+For the next hour the Prince experimented with the controls, making his horse climb and descend, and turn this way and that.
 Soon he was master of the machine.
 On he flew through the sky, now able to enjoy the scenery below – the lakes and the mountains, the cities, and the dark forests, the fields and the dusty plains.
 He did not know where he was going, but in fact, he was over the Kingdom of Bengal.
 Eventually he saw a thriving town and a magnificent palace with lofty towers and battlements.
-He thought to himself, “That is where I shall come down to land, for it is plain for all to see that I am of royal birth, and this is the place where I shall receive a royal reception.”
+He thought to himself: “That is where I shall come down to land, for it is plain for all to see that I am of royal birth, and this is the place where I shall receive a royal reception.”

 He dropped down through a skylight, and crept through the sleeping palace.
-He wondered through corridors, until he found a staircase.
+He wandered through corridors, until he found a staircase.
 At the bottom of the stairs he found himself in a white marble courtyard in which a fountain played its lovely music.
 He bathed his hot face and hands and quenched his thirst.
-Now feeling stronger, he looked around at the various entrances and and picked one door at random.
-He and crept silently through the entrance, stepping over the leg of a sleeping guard.
+Now feeling stronger, he looked around at the various entrances and picked one door at random.
+He crept silently through the entrance, stepping over the leg of a sleeping guard.
 A sword drooped down by the side of the slave.
-Ever so carefully, the prince drew it from its saber before fixing it in his belt at his own side.
+Ever so carefully, the Prince drew it from its saber before fixing it in his belt at his own side.
 By the light of a candle, he could see that he had chanced upon the harem.
 The floor was strewn with the forms of sleeping women.
 In the midst of them all stood a wooden and intricately carved bed, in laid with pearls, with heavy curtains all around it.
-The prince drew the curtain and saw a sleeping face as beautiful as the light of the moon, with a flower white forehead, shining hair, cheeks like blood-red anemones, and dainty dimples.
+The Prince drew the curtain and saw a sleeping face as beautiful as the light of the moon, with a flower white forehead, shining hair, cheeks like blood-red anemones, and dainty dimples.
 He was amazed by her loveliness and grace.
 He knew that he was in imminent danger, but he no longer feared death.

 All his nerves were trembling as he kissed her lovely cheek.
 If she awoke in fright and screamed for the guards, he would surely be cut to pieces.
 He did not care.
-She opened her eyes and seeing the prince said:
+She opened her eyes and seeing the Prince said:

 “You must be the one who came yesterday and asked for my hand in marriage.
 My father rejected you and told me that you were ugly and uncouth.
 Now I see that he deceived me, for your face is as glorious as the morning sun.”